-The Director of Information Technology shall be the Chair of the hiring panel responsible for hiring all members of the IT team excluding the Director of Information Technology position.
+The Director of Information Technology shall be the Chair of the hiring panel responsible for hiring the ESSDev Manager, the IT Operations Manager, and the IT Outreach Coordinator.

 Director of Communications

 (Ref.
 By-Law 8.B.9)

 The Director of Communications shall be an accessible point of contact for the Engineering Society.